 Does a root canal procedure hurt?

 Root canals should not be painful or hurt.
-Historically, many patients think of this endodontic treatment as a very painful treatment.
+Historically, many patients think of endodontic treatment as a very painful treatment.
 In most cases, however, it is a very comfortable and easy procedure and it takes just slightly longer than placing a regular filling.
 A root canal procedure is one of the most effective and affordable methods used to treat an acute toothache or a dental infection, leading to quick pain relief.

-This procedure should cause only minimal discomfort, or be completely painless with the use of new technology and anesthetic choices in modern dentistry
+This procedure should cause only minimal discomfort, or be completely painless with the use of new technology and anesthetic choices in modern dentistry with a dentist in Lincoln, NE.

 Problems from an inflamed or infected pulp